Algorithm Configuration for Structured Pfaffian Settings: Conclusion and future directions

 \section{Conclusion and future directions}

-In this work, we introduce the Pfaffian GJ framework for the data-driven distributional learning setting, providing learning guarantees for function classes whose computations involve the broad class of Pfaffian functions.
-Additionally, we propose a refined Pfaffian piece-wise structure for data-driven algorithm design problems and establish improved learning guarantees for problems admitting such a refined piece-wise structure.
-We apply our framework to a variety of previously studied data-driven algorithm design problems (including hierarchical clustering, graph-based semi-supervised learning and regularized logistic regression) under novel and more challenging settings, where known techniques do not yield concrete learning guarantees.
+In this work, we introduce the Pfaffian GJ framework for the data-driven { statistical} learning setting, providing learning guarantees for function classes whose computations involve the broad class of Pfaffian functions.
+Additionally, we propose { the} Pfaffian piecewise structure for data-driven algorithm design problems and establish improved learning guarantees for problems admitting such a refined piecewise structure.
+We apply our framework to three different previously studied data-driven algorithm design problems (including hierarchical clustering, graph-based semi-supervised learning and regularized logistic regression), where known techniques do not yield concrete learning guarantees.
 By carefully analyzing the underlying Pfaffian structure for these problems, we leverage our proposed framework to establish novel statistical learning guarantees.
 We further study the data-driven online learning setting, where we introduce a new tool for verifying the dispersion property, applicable when the transition boundaries of the utility functions involve Pfaffian functions.